+Limitations Workaround The DS4000 Storage Management dialog windows may be displayed cropped without the vertical and horizontal scroll bars.
 Move the mouse pointer over the edge of the window until the mouse pointer changes to window resize pointer, left click and hold to grip the window edge to resize it.
+Dynamically changing the cache read ahead multiplier setting via the storage manager client may result in an error message indicating the operation has failed.
+Despite the error message, the request to change the cache read ahead multiplier will remain queued to the controllers and will eventually complete when I/O activity to the storage subsystem has subsided.
 In order to avoid the error message and any delays in the cache read ahead multiplier value changing, it is recommended to change the cache read ahead multiplier when the subsystem is in a quiesced state.
-When connecting two mini-hubs together, always connect the IN port of one mini-hub to the OUT port of the other mini-hub or visa versa.
-Do not connect the IN port of one to the IN port of the other mini-hub or the OUT port of one mini-hub to the OUT port of the other mini-hub.
+It is possible to circumvent IBM DS4000 storage subsystem hardware and software designs for redundant pathways from the host system.
+This is accomplished by connecting a single host adapter from the host system to one of the controller miniHUBs, and then connecting this miniHUB to the miniHUB of the other controller, creating a Fibre Channel Arbitrated Loop (FC-AL) between the host adapter and the two IBM DS4000 storage subsystem controllers.
+This configuration leaves no redundant path to the host system.
+When connecting two miniHUBs together, always connect the IN port of one miniHUB to the OUT port of the other miniHUB or visa versa.
+Do not connect the IN port of one to the IN port of the other miniHUB or the OUT port of one miniHUB to the OUT port of the other miniHUB.
 This configuration is not supported by IBM.
-Do not use Vixel Rapport 2000 fibre-channel hubs when your system is operating in a controller or an I/O path fault-tolerant environment.
+Vixel Rapport 2000 fibre channel hubs using controllers with firmware version 04.01.02 cause problems, including damage to data, system instability, and disrupted loop activity.
+Do not use Vixel Rapport 2000 fibre channel hubs when your system is operating in a controller or an I/O path fault-tolerant environment.
+The maximum number of physical drives allowed in a single RAID 5 logical drive is 29.
+The maximum number of physical drives allowed in a single RAID 1 logical drive is 28.
 None.
+After removing all drives from a storage subsystem, you are prompted for a password at software startup or when you perform protected operations, all passwords you enter fail.
 Add one of the drives to the storage subsystem and attempt the operation again.
+Removing a set of drives that are configured with logical drives from one storage subsystem for insertion into another storage subsystem is not supported because it might cause loss of configuration.
 Either use the migration instructions in the IBM TotalStorage DS4000 Fibre Channel Hard Drive and Storage Expansion Enclosure Installation and Migration Guide or contact an IBM technical support representative for assistance in performing this procedure.
+A standard non-network configuration is not supported when the Linux host does not have the TCP/IP software installed.
 Install the TCP/IP software on the Linux host computer and assign the host a static IP address.
+Multipath failover will work only if the storage controllers are in active/active mode.
 When you configure the storage subsystem, change both controllers to active status.

-Table 25.
+Table 26.
 Linux limitations and workarounds (continued)